KnK has a terrible cast of side-characters

 She’s not exposing hypocrisy; she’s restating his motive like it’s a contradiction.
 Of course he can’t accept it.
 He’s not judging humanity from above; he’s diagnosing a fundamental condition and seeking to solve it.
 That’s not weakness; it’s will.

-Are you really in a position to lecture someone about living authentically?
+Is she really in the best position to lecture someone else about accepting reality?

 “You have to believe you’re special.
 You have to carry the pride that only you can save this decaying world; otherwise, you cannot continue to exist.”

-“You have to believe you’re special.
-You have to carry the pride that your desires are worth dying for; otherwise, you cannot continue to exist.”
+"You have to believe you're special.
+You have to believe your desires, goals, and struggles matter.
+Otherwise, you cannot continue to exist."

 “Yeah, I was the same.
 But there’s no meaning in doing that.”